-321-322.
+[321-322.
 EUROPE IN THE FIFTEENTH AND SIXTEENTH CENTURIES.
 Throughout the year.
 Credit three hours a term.
-Prerequisite, a six-hour history sequence numbered below History 142, or consent of the instructor.
+Prerequisite, a six-hour history sequence numbered below History 108, or consent of the instructor.
 T Th S 9.
 Mr. BEALE.

 A study of European politics and culture in the age of the Renaissance and the Reformation.
 The course work will consist of lectures, extensive reading in the sources (in translation), discussion, and written reports.
+Not offered in 1954-55.]

 401-402.
 EUROPE IN THE NINETEENTH AND TWENTIETH CENTURIES.
 Throughout the year.
 Credit three hours a term.
 T Th S 11.
+Mr. FOX.

-History 401 and 402 are an intermediate level sequence of nineteenth- and twentieth-century European history that is designed primarily for sophomores and juniors who have had History 104 or 106.
+History 401 and 402 are an intermediate-level sequence of nineteenth- and twentieth-century European history that is designed primarily for sophomores and juniors who have had History 104 or 106.

-Fall semester, Mr. FOX.
-Emphasizes the impact of the industrial revolution (in England) and the political revolution (in France) on the economic, social, and political development of the continent, with special emphasis on France and Germany.
+During the fall term it emphasizes the impact of the industrial revolution (in England) and the political revolution (in France) on the economic, social, and political development of the continent, with special emphasis on France and Germany.